%matplotlib inline

 Loss function¶

-optimizer to minimize it.
-The Adam optimizer supports minimization using
+it.
+The Adam optimizer supports minimization using mini-batches of

 loss = Loss(calc)